Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 torch.device("cuda" if torch.cuda.is_available() else "cpu")

-• Instead, we let accelerate choose the device by means of
+• Otherwise, we let accelerate choose the device by means of

 device = accelerator.device

-• We pass the relevant elements for training through the prepare method and no longer do model.to(device).
+• We pass the relevant elements for training through the prepare method and no longer use model.to(device)

-• We no longer send the data and the model to the GPU with .to(device) since accelerate has taken care of it with the prepare method.
+• We no longer send the data and the model to the GPU with .to(device) since accelerate has taken care of that with the prepare method

-• Instead of doing the backpropagation with loss.backward() we let accelerate do it with loss.backward().
+• Instead of performing backpropagation with loss.backward(), we let accelerate do it with

 accelerator.backward(loss)

-• When calculating the metric in the validation loop, we need to collect the values of all the points, in case we are doing a distributed training.
+• When calculating the metric in the validation loop, we need to collect the values from all the points, in case we are doing distributed training; to do this, we do

 predictions = accelerator.gather_for_metrics(predictions)